CihanZumrut/DesignPatterns/ReadMe.txt

 Design Patterns

-Design patterns are general solution to a commonly occurring problems in software design.
-A design pattern isn't a finished design that can be transformed directly into code.
+Design patterns are general solution to commonly occurring problems in software design.
 It is a description or template for how to solve a problem that can be used in many different situations.

 Types of Design Patterns